ory/sdk/clients/client/go/docs/IdentityApi.md

 func main() {
     id := "id_example" // string | ID is the identity's ID.
-    perPage := int64(789) // int64 | Items per Page  This is the number of items per page. (optional) (default to 250) page := int64(789) // int64 | Pagination Page  This value is currently an integer, but it is not sequential.
+    perPage := int64(789) // int64 | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page. (optional) (default to 250) page := int64(789) // int64 | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
-Following page pointers will be returned in the `Link` header. (optional) active := true // bool | Active is a boolean flag that filters out sessions based on the state.
+Following page pointers will be returned in the `Link` header. (optional) pageSize := int64(789) // int64 | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) (default to 250) pageToken := "pageToken_example" // string | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) (default to "1") active := true // bool | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.IdentityApi.ListIdentitySessions(context.Background(), id).PerPage(perPage).Page(page).Active(active).Execute()
+    resp, r, err := apiClient.IdentityApi.ListIdentitySessions(context.Background(), id).PerPage(perPage).Page(page).PageSize(pageSize).PageToken(pageToken).Active(active).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `IdentityApi.ListIdentitySessions``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)